10 Ways to Give Your Dog More Mental Stimulation

 Do you know what the shell game is?
 It’s a game where you hide a treat under one of 3 identical containers, and then you shuffle them around letting the participant choose the correct container.

-How do You Give Your Dog More Mental Stimulation?
+How Do You Give Your Dog More Mental Stimulation?

+How do you give your dog mental exercise?
 Do you let your dog sniff & explore on walks?
 Do you play a lot of tug?
 Does your dog eat their meals out of a puzzle toy?
 Did I miss any of your favorite brain games for dogs?

 This post contains affiliate links, if you make a purchase I’ll earn a small commission.